 If you’re familiar with sushi and all the usual maki rolls, it’s time to take the next step with Nigiri.

-Just like maki, you can easily making nigiri at home, from fresh topping to simply what you have on hand.
+Just like maki, you can easily make nigiri at home, from fresh topping to simply what you have on hand.

-Typically when using fresh fish for nigiri toppings, chefs often dab a little bit of wasabi on theirs surfaces before applying onto rice oblong.
-For other toppings, this can be skip, however garnish like pickled ginger, plum, daikon…are recommend.
+Typically when using fresh fish for nigiri toppings, chefs often dab a little bit of wasabi on their surfaces before applying onto rice oblong.
+For other toppings, this can be skipped, however, garnish like pickled ginger, plum, daikon…are recommend.